 DWER is working with other government agencies to address issues related to PFAS in WA.
 The department contributes to ongoing development of the PFAS National Environmental Management Plan (PFAS NEMP), which provides governments across Australia with a consistent, practical, risk-based framework for the environmental regulation of PFAS-contaminated materials and sites.

 DWER uses the PFAS NEMP 2.0 to inform regulation of PFAS-contaminated sites in Western Australia under the Contaminated Sites Act 2003.

-Are PFAS firefighting foams still used in WA?
+Are PFAS-containing firefighting foams still used in WA?

 The Department of Fire and Emergency Services has advised it phased out use of PFOS-based AFFF in 2003.

 How long are investigations at PFAS-contaminated sites likely to take?

 Because investigations into the likely source and extent of contaminants involve detailed scientific analysis, they may take more than 12 months to complete.
 In the meantime, DWER recommends that groundwater bores and surface water are tested to ensure that the water is suitable for use.

 More InformationShow more